Srimat-Srivats/Srimat-Srivats/README.md

 <h3 align="left">What I focus on</h3>

 <p>
-• Data Structures and Algorithms (Java, interview-oriented)
+• Data Structures and Algorithms
 <br/>
 • Backend development with Node.js and databases
 <br/>